-And once you've picked the perfect wolf-like breed, make sure you find the perfect wolf name for your furious looking friend!
-60 Wolf Names and Meanings
+And once you've picked the perfect wolf-like breed, make sure you find the perfect wolf name for your furious looking friend by reading 60 Wolf Names and Meanings.

 Alaskan Malamutes stand about 25 inches high and weight in at around 85 lbs as adults.
 Often used as a sled dog, this breed definitely has the energy for it!
 Sources say it is rather a stubborn breed and difficult to train, so they require quite a bit of work!

 They most commonly have a grey and white fur coat, with some brown coloring common on their head or tail region.
 Although a bit more furry than a wolf, one can easily mistake it for a wolf!

 The Canadian Eskimo, also known as a Canadian Husky, is a breed that you will need to look twice at!
 It is thought that this breed was bred with wolves giving it its wolf appearance.
 This dog breed requires plenty of exercise and room to run around as they are yet another sled-dog.